danilo-delbusso/pr-review-labeller/README.md

 If you're using `GITHUB_TOKEN`, you'll only be able to use this action for PRs opened within the same repository.

 If you're planning to support PRs opened from forks, you'll need to create an _ad-hoc_ token from the repository settings, and give it: read permissions for the PRs, and readwrite permissions for the labels.
+GitHub doesn't have this level of granularity in regards to permissions, so you'll likely give access to much more.
+Please read the docs carefully.

+Otherwise, you can enable the option to  [Send write tokens to workflows from pull requests](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#enabling-workflows-for-private-repository-forks).
+Howwever, this is a **high risk option**, as described in the docs.

 See this comment for more information: https://github.com/xenserver/xenadmin/pull/2875#issuecomment-930281214